Dmitrii-Russu/petclinic-transaction-script/README.md

 ## Status

+**Actively evolving.** The core is done: package-enforced layer isolation, CQRS split, single-query aggregate hydration, cache pre-filtering — these are the decisions this README exists to explain, and they're stable.

+What's next, roughly in order:
+- automated tests (unit/slice/integration/E2E)
+- ArchUnit tests turning the layer-isolation and CQRS-independence rules (already enforced by the compiler) into an automated regression check
+- CI pipeline
-Not yet implemented: automated tests (unit/slice/integration/E2E/ArchUnit), CI pipeline, containerized test database (Testcontainers planned to replace embedded PostgreSQL for the run-time datasource).
+- Testcontainers, replacing embedded PostgreSQL for the run-time datasource